 Sometimes, I’m just a boy in need of direction and attention.
 I’m just a boy that needs his father to put me on his shoulders or to teach me how to play catch.
 I’m just a boy that needs to hear, “I’m proud of you, son” or “I love you.”

 If I could hear that from you . . . now, that would make me happy.

 Gotta go now, Pop.

 It’s time to go to work.
 I hope this letter finds you well.
 And don’t worry.
-Tell Mom that I’m doing the best I can to take care of myself and staying healthy.
+Tell Mom that I’m doing the best I can to take care of myself and stay healthy.